-We are currently using the new AQA 9 – 1 specifications, and students will be tested in the four skills of Listening, Speaking, Reading, and Writing.
+We are currently using the AQA specifications for French and Spanish, and students will be tested in the four skills of Listening, Speaking, Reading, and Writing.
 All four skills are equally weighted (25%).

 The textbook which we use in class is also available online, via Kerboodle.
-At the beginning of Year 10, all students will be given a Kerboodle login, to enable them to access the textbook at home, and to complete homework activities.
+At the beginning of Y10, all students will be given a Kerboodle login, to enable them to access the textbook at home, and to complete homework activities.

-As there is no longer any coursework, it is even more important that students are regularly revising topics and vocabulary, and homework will often be set from Vocab Express, an online vocabulary learning site to which the department subscribes.
+As there is no longer any coursework, it is even more important that students are regularly revising topics and vocabulary, and homework will often be set from Quizlet, an online vocabulary learning site to which the department subscribes.

 Years 12 & 13